top of page

 Indirect downstream processes result from the goods or services produced by the reporting company.
 For example packaging and transportation of goods, processing and use of sold products, franchises energy use, product disposal and investments.

-At Event Cycle, since we do not have company owned vehicles, or use fuel to process or power our company, or have any fugitive emissions from freezers or air conditioning, our Scope 1 emissions are close to zero.
+At Event Cycle, since we do not have company owned vehicles, or use fuel to process or power our company, or have any fugitive emissions from freezers or air conditioning, our Scope 1 emissions are zero.

 Scope 3 emissions cover everything else that indirectly affects the processes of the company.
 We have tried to list as many of these emissions below as possible, and how we plan to tackle each and every one of them.
 Some elements like our company's waste management are currently not included in our Scope 3, as we currently cannot capture this data appropriately in order to include it in our Scope 3 calculations.
 Other elements refer to our social impact strategy, biodiversity or work within the community which is not captured by the scope 3 emissions.